 The proud parent of an adorably sweet Boston Terrier and an incredibly faithful white Boxer dog.
 Short-nosed dogs rule!

 My Boston Terrier has always been a happy-go-lucky dog with a busy disposition.
 However, things have changed since she’s entered her senior years.
 At age ten, she no longer likes to play roughhouse, nor can she jump on the bed without tumbling to the floor.
-It's not uncommon: Both of these scenarios are quite typical and a natural state for aging dogs.
+It’s not uncommon: Both scenarios are quite typical and a natural state for aging dogs.

 For pet owners who might witness this gradual physical shift in a dog’s life, it’s normal to feel a sense of foreboding as one considers the inevitable heartbreak of losing a pet to old age.

-As for me, what’s even more disconcerting are the strange and disturbing behaviors that my dog has shown in the last few months.
+What’s even more disconcerting are the strange and disturbing behaviors that my dog has shown in the last few months.
 These inexplicable changes prompted me to do an online search and set up a visit to the veterinary clinic for a geriatric condition known as Sundowners Syndrome in dogs.

 What Is Sundowners Syndrome in Dogs?

 In simplified terms, Sundowners Syndrome (also known as Canine Cognitive Dysfunction) is a common degenerative and progressive dementia experienced by aging dogs that impairs a pup’s awareness and responsiveness to their once normal setting.

 According to Dr. Becky Lundgren, a schooled veterinarian and partner for Veterinarian Information Network—in her research article Senility in Dogs—a recent study reveals that out of 69 dogs, 32% averaging the 11-year mark had Sundowners whereas 100% at 16 years or older suffered from this deteriorating condition.